Adahua-yang/TSCNN/README.md

 }
 ```

-In which the key word `is_running` decide if run this part code.
-The default setting is used to do experiment in `iLIDS-VID` dataset, edit it if needed in others datasets.
+in which the key word `is_running` decides to run this part code or
+not.
+The default setting is used to do experiment in `iLIDS-VID`

-4. run `base_model/run.sh`
+dataset.
+Edit it if needed in other datasets.

+### 4.Run `base_model/run.sh`.

 ## QA

-Any question will be relied in `Issues` soon, or email the author: `zyoohv@163.com`
+Any question will be replied in `Issues` soon, or email the author:
+`zyoohv@163.com`